arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 12.06.16
+I saw a TIL on Reddit today titled "TIL Stephen Colbert once took over a public access cable show in Michigan to interview Eminem on the air."
+So basically, it was someone posting a cool interview under the pretext of a TIL.
+I've decided to do the same thing here because [the video](https://youtu.be/PniJM5IwXfE?t) is just that phenomenal - not just the Eminem part, but the entire thing.

 ### 12.05.16
 Grandmaster Flash invented the thing where you move the vinyl with your hand.